Cutwell/python-auto-gui/README.md

 | ```var = input()``` | Creates a text box and waits for the user to enter an input |
 | ```print()```       | Creates a label with the passed text                        |

-### Compatability and Notes
+### Compatibility and Notes
 ---
 Pyre is not system-specific, and should work on Windows and Unix systems (including Apple OS).

-Pyre's compatability with different modules can vary - if a particular module doesnt work well with Pyre, report it in Issues or contribute a fix to improve the project.
+Pyre's compatibility with different modules can vary - if a particular module doesn't work well with Pyre, report it in Issues or contribute a fix to improve the project.

-Pyre uses Tkinter, and as such programs that already make use of Tkinter may not work together well.
+Pyre uses TkInter, and as such programs that already make use of TkInter may not work together well.
 All of Pyres global variables use the pyre_ prefix to prevent logic errors, meaning that it is possible to use Pyre to generate GUI interfaces that may have previously been confined to the command line.
-When incorportating Pyre into your programs, be aware that print() and input() are both overriden by the library - but you can print to the console using the sys library:
+When incorporating Pyre into your programs, be aware that print() and input() are both overridden by the library - but you can print to the console using the sys library:
 ```python
 import sys
 sys.stdout.write("writes to console")
 ```

-Be aware that the Tkinter GUI will only update while print() or input() is being called (due to issues with concurrency and Tkinter).
-For this reason, your program will hang during periods of inactivity (eg: during long computations or while the program is sleeping).
+Be aware that the TkInter GUI will only update while print() or input() is being called (due to issues with concurrency and TkInter).
+For this reason, your GUI will hang during periods of inactivity (e.g.: during long computations or while the program is sleeping).